 Ethical considerations.
 One has to respect the research ethics such as the right o the participants so that they know the importance of the research being carried out.

 Limitations and Delimitations; When one is carrying out research, he/she is likely to face some challenges of different nature; for example, inaccessibility of information.
-This section requires one to show that he/she is aware of this challenges that may be encountered along the way when researching on your research problem.
+This section requires one to show that he/she is aware of these challenges that may be encountered along the way when researching on your research problem.

 3.4 Data analysis: In this section one is required to describe the methods that will be used in coding and reducing data.
 One should have a good idea of how to interpret and make sense out of all the relevant data collected.